1j01/skele2d/README.md

 * Make undo/redo efficient (currently it saves the entire world state every operation!)

 * Use this in a few different games

+* It would be nice to have vector maths, haha!
+Kinda silly how this whole thing is based around points and there's no vector operations
+	* We want to keep (the ability to keep) arbitrary data on (or at *least* associated with) points

 ## Changelog